 Armstrong Clark is a penetrating oil based stain that will soak deep into the wood grain offering protection from UV graying and water.
 The advantages to a penetrating deck stain is that they will not peel but rather fade over the years.
 The key though is proper prep before applying your AC especially if your wood is new.

-- Wood should dry out in the climate
+- The wood should dry out in the climate

 - Exposed layers of wood cells should oxidize slightly

 - Mill glaze needs to be removed

 - Prep after waiting will remove both oxidation and mill glaze